mamal72/telegram-iranbot/README.md

 # telegram-iranbot
-A dead simple Telegram bot for FA to FA, EN to FA translation http://telegram.me/IranBot
+A dead simple Telegram bot for FA to FA, EN to FA translation.

 ## Instructions